-The family recently found out that because of their appeal, their insurance company changed its policy regarding fetal surgery and no longer considers it to be experimental.
+Another victory: Because of the family's appeal, their insurance company changed its policy regarding fetal surgery and no longer considers it to be experimental.

 “We could not be more grateful that our struggle was able to bring awareness to the advancements and benefits of fetal surgery and bring to light an outdated insurance policy that needed amending,” says Emily.

 “The level of expertise and care [at CHOP] is unmatched,” adds Emily.
 “You don’t feel like a number there.
 All the doctors and staff there take such good care of you.
 We don’t have that where we live.
 We want the best care for our son, and we know we get it at CHOP.”